ahtisham94/NYTimesAssignmentMvvm/README.md

 1. MVVM Architectural pattern
 2. Offline Support
-3. Unit test demonstration using JUnit and Mockito
+3. Unit test demonstration using JUnit
-4. UI unit test demonstration using Espresso
+4. UI test demonstration using Espresso
-5. Gradle scripts for running sonarqube static code analysis, code coverage, etc.
+5. Gradle scripts code coverage

 The application has been built with **offline support**.
 It has been designed using **Android Architecture components** with **Room** for offline data caching.
 The application is built in such a